 - Performance difference between HTTP2 and HTTP1.1

 Compare hosting plans that have the HTTP/2 protocol included.

 3. Change from Apache to the Nginx web server

-Tests shows that the Nginx web server can reduce resource usage by your server substantially and speed up loading of static web pages by up to 2.5x.
+Tests show that the Nginx web server can reduce resource usage by your server substantially and speed up loading of static web pages by up to 2.5x.
 The same tests show that there is more to gain the more concurrent users a website has.
 You can install Nginx on most servers, but not on shared hosting plans.
 If you are not familiar with installing and running with Nginx you should contact your host’s support and ask them if they can help you get it set up and running perfectly.

 Many hosts take advantage of the speed benefits from Nginx by default though, and you can compare many of them here.